Toc Toc: Plot

 As the waiting time grows long, each finally realizes that they annoy the others as much as the others irritate them.
 They begin to suggest ways to each other to deal with their obsessions and to tolerate the quirks of others.
-Looking back over the past hour they can cite examples where each of them briefly has forgotten their OCD boundaries to respond to a “crisis,” such as when Blanca touched Ana Maria to loosen her clothes when she hyperventilated and Blanca didn't immediately wash her hands.
+Looking back over the past hour they can cite examples where each of them briefly has forgotten their OCD boundaries to respond to a "crisis", such as when Blanca touched Ana Maria to loosen her clothes when she hyperventilated and Blanca did not immediately wash her hands.

 When the receptionist informs them that the doctor's delayed flight has landed but that it will take him a half hour or so to arrive from the airport, they decide not to wait for him, as they have essentially created their own group therapy session.
 All the patients feel they have briefly overcome their compulsions by not fixating on themselves and can build on that success.
 They agree to meet once a week on their own to continue working together.
 Lili and Otto decide to continue getting to know each other that evening.
 Ana Maria asks Frederico over for dinner next week; he accepts her invitation.
 Emilio offers each of them a ride back home in his taxi (where he finds he has left his last fare locked in the taxi the whole time), but Frederico declines, saying he lives close by and will walk home.

 Frederico returns to the office, where he informs the receptionist that she has done a good job keeping the ruse going and offers her the receptionist job permanently.
 She assures him that she has already set up the session for next week with a new group of patients.
-Frederico is Doctor Palomero, who uses the pro bono ruse as a way to camouflage his Tourette Syndrome while setting up OCD patients in self-supporting therapy groups.
+Frederico is Doctor Palomero, who uses the pro bono ruse as a way to camouflage his Tourette syndrome while setting up OCD patients in self-supporting therapy groups.
 As the credits roll, each of the patients is making progress as they live their lives.